23 January 1993

 After coming up, my fellow raver, dressed in a boiler suit and gas mask hat turned yellow and went outside to puke.
 I only found him much later, dancing, luvved up, ice lolly in hand.
 Once the sun came up we had a better idea of the layout of the site and in amongst the 40,000 party goers we found some friends from Dorset and joined them at Spiral Tribe.
 We sniffed some K and did some wobbly dancing, creating solid shapes out of thin air.

 I was never a big fan of Spiral’s hardcore music and would have preferred to be back at DiY, but the Ketamine had me stuck to the spot like glue.
 Some travellers with families were quite rightly annoyed at Spiral Tribe’s strict policy of 24 hour hardcore and techno.
 Other systems mellowed out with some dub for a few hours on the Sunday to give people a breather and for kids to get some sleep, but not Spiral.

-Commenter Jam Smoot told us about the Sparks and Martian at Castlemorton mix, here’s a new link for it:
+Commenter Jam Smoot told us about this Sparks and Martian at Castlemorton mix:

 I missed Castlemorton but I believe everyone who says it was wicked.
 Interesting that dr_box (see below) mentioned the police herding him onto the common, people often forget that the travellers and soundystems were pushed/chased there by the cops.
 By the way, if anyone has exact dates for this please let us know, we know it’s quoted as going on for 6 days, but we need some sort-of-facts!